Updated: Jul 20

 Of course, anticipatory anxiety may be related to a phobia, so someone with social phobia might experience anticipatory anxiety before going to a party.
 A person with a fear of heights may get anxious at the thought of attempting a car journey where they know they have to cross a high bridge.
 If you have a foreign holiday booked and need to fly there, a phobia of flying will cause anxiety to build maybe months in advance.

 If it is a phobia that's causing your anxiety, it's best to get some professional help.
-Please contact me if you would like more information or wish to book a free consultation.
+Please contact me if you would like to book a free online consultation.